-- > Supporting the headteacher in ensuring that staff understand this policy and that it is being implemented consistently throughout the school. - > Working with the headteacher, Computing lead and other staff, as necessary, to address any online safety issues or incidents. - > Ensuring that any online safety incidents are logged (see appendix 6) and dealt with appropriately in line with this policy. - > Ensuring that any incidents of cyber-bullying are logged and dealt with appropriately in line with the school behaviour policy. - > Updating and delivering staff training on online safety (appendix 5 contains a self-audit for staff on online safety training needs). - ➤ Liaising with other agencies and/or external services if necessary. - > Providing regular reports on online safety in school to the headteacher and/or governing board.
+- Supporting the headteacher in ensuring that staff understand this policy and that it is being implemented consistently throughout the school. - Working with the headteacher, Computing lead and other staff, as necessary, to address any online safety issues or incidents. - Taking the lead on understanding the filtering and monitoring systems and processes in place on school devices and school network - Providing governors with assurance that filtering and monitoring systems are working effectively and reviewed regularly - Working with the ICT manager to make sure the appropriate systems and processes are in place - Working with the headteacher, ICT manager and other staff, as necessary, to address any online safety issues or incidents - Managing all online safety issues and incidents in line with the school's child protection policy - Responding to safeguarding concerns identified by filtering and monitoring - Ensuring that any online safety incidents are logged (see appendix 6) and dealt with appropriately in line with this policy. - Ensuring that any incidents of cyber-bullying are logged and dealt with appropriately in line with the school behaviour policy.

+- Updating and delivering staff training on online safety (appendix 5 contains a self-audit for staff on online safety training needs). - Liaising with other agencies and/or external services if necessary. - Providing regular reports on online safety in school to the headteacher and/or governing board. - Undertaking annual risk assessments that consider and reflect the risks children face - Providing regular safeguarding and child protection updates, including online safety, to all staff, at least annually, in order to continue to provide them with relevant skills and knowledge to safeguard effectively